bartkozik/accounting-system-presales/README.md

 - Preparing stack documentation to explain **technical tradeoffs**, including development speed, bundle size, and component extensibility
 - Demonstrating the stack’s **developer experience and flexibility**

+- Although this was a short presales phase, I communicated regularly with the product team to clarify interaction requirements and with the sales lead to understand client expectations.
+The work was agile in nature, using lightweight Jira boards for progress tracking.
+I used Figma mockups as a visual baseline and took initiative in translating high-level goals into interface behavior.
+Time management was essential here due to the tight delivery timeline.

 ## 🛠️ Tech Stack

 ### Framework & Libraries